Delhi violence: Supreme Court agrees to hear plea for hate speech FIRs on Wednesday

 The Supreme Court has agreed to hear on Wednesday a petition seeking cases against politicians who allegedly indulged in hate speech before last week’s violent clashes in North East Delhi, PTI reported.
 The Delhi High Court had on Thursday deferred a similar matter by four weeks.

-The petition was filed by some victims of the violence.
+The petition was filed by a few of the victims of the violence.
 On Monday, their advocate Colin Gonsalves told a Supreme Court bench led by Chief Justice of India SA Bobde that the High Court should not have deferred the plea by four weeks even when people were still dying.
 He urged for a hearing on Tuesday.

 Before agreeing to hear the plea on Wednesday, the bench told Gonsalves that courts were not equipped to control riots and it was the job of the executive.
 “We would wish peace but you know that there are limitations,” the bench said.

-“We also read newspapers and the comments which are made.”
+“We also read newspapers and the comments which are made,” Justice Bobde said.
+He said media reports suggest that the courts are responsible for everything, News18 reported.

+However, Gonsalves argued that the court can prevent the situation from deteriorating, Live Law reported.
+The bench then posted the matter for hearing on Wednesday.

-The toll in the violence, which mainly took place between February 23 and February 26, rose to 46 on Monday after four bodies, including three that were found in drains on Sunday, were brought to Ram Manohar Lohia Hospital, ANI reported.
+The toll in the violence, which mainly took place between February 23 and February 26, rose to 46 on Monday after four bodies, including three that were found in drains on Sunday, were brought to Delhi’s Ram Manohar Lohia Hospital, ANI reported.
 The matter is expected to come up in Parliament on Monday.

 Delhi High Court hearing